DCA Research launch - Out At Work

 Authenticity is a valuable trait to have in the workplace – it is linked to significantly higher job satisfaction and engagement, greater happiness at work, stronger sense of community, more inspiration and lower job stress.

 While Australian organisations are increasingly developing policies to support and include their LGBTIQ+ workforce, there remains a sizeable proportion of LGBTIQ+ employees who are still not comfortable being out at work.
 And yet hiding who they are can be costly, not only to their own well-being, but also to the organisations they work for and the broader Australian economy.

-The findings of our study, Out at Work: From Prejudice to Pride, will be launched at a special event in Sydney, hosted by Deloitte.
+The findings of our study, Out at Work: From Prejudice to Pride, was launched at a special event in Sydney, hosted by Deloitte.

-DCA’s Research Director, Dr Jane O’Leary will present the evidence about what it means to be out at work and how organisations can provide LGBTIQ+ employees with a real choice about being out at work.
+DCA’s Research Director, Dr Jane O’Leary presented the evidence about what it means to be out at work and how organisations can provide LGBTIQ+ employees with a real choice about being out at work.

-Following Jane’s presentation, DCA’s CEO, Lisa Annese will invite four guest speakers to participate in a panel discussion exploring the findings and what practical actions organisations can take to create inclusive cultures that enable real choices about being out at work.
+Following Jane’s presentation, DCA’s CEO, Lisa Annese invited four guest speakers to participate in a panel discussion exploring the findings and what practical actions organisations can take to create inclusive cultures that enable real choices about being out at work.

 - Robbie Robertson, Experience Design Partner, Deloitte Digital and National Sponsor for Deloitte’s LGBTI Network ‘GLOBE’

 - Sharon Dickson, Head of Technology, Shared Services, QBE and the co-chair of QBE Pride

 - Dr. Raymond Trau, Lead Research Investigator, RMIT